mohithkailash/Zealthy-Repo/README.md

 ## Project Overview

 The project utilizes a frontend developed in ReactJS and a backend developed in NodeJS (ExpressJS).
-It includes functionalities such as storing attachments in AWS S3, utilizing MongoDB Atlas as the database server, and hosting the application on AWS EC2 free version.
+It includes functionalities such as storing attachments in AWS S3, utilizing MongoDB Atlas as the database server, and hosting the application on AWS EC2.

 ## Setup Instructions